Beckwith Residential Community

 - A sink with motion detector and cup faucets.

 A computer station with internet access and scanner is available in a quiet area near the Nugent Hall mini-desk.
 This computer station, located in a private area, has Kurzweil 3000 and Dragon Naturally Speaking installed along with internet access and a scanner.

-The Ikenberry Dining Hall is conveniently connected to Nugent Hall; students may also dine at any other University Housing dining facility.
+The Ikenberry Dining Hall is conveniently connected to Nugent Hall; students may also dine at any of our other dining facilities.

-University Housing provides laundry services and room cleaning to students with disabilities requiring this service.
+We provide laundry services and room cleaning to students with disabilities requiring this service.
 One laundry day is assigned per resident per week in which the room is thoroughly cleaned and linens/clothes are washed and returned to the resident.
-On a daily basis, bathrooms are sanitized, students' beds are made, and room trash is removed.
+On a daily basis, bathrooms are sanitized, students' beds are made and room trash is removed.